sanity/quickml/README.md

 What is it?
 -----------
-If you are unfamiliar with Decision Tree Learning, read all about it on [Wikipedia](http://en.wikipedia.org/wiki/Decision_tree_learning).
+If you are unfamiliar with Decision Tree Learning, it's the process of building a decision tree to categorize things, based on training data that you feed it.
+[Learn more on Wikipedia](http://en.wikipedia.org/wiki/Decision_tree_learning).

 QuickDT is a Java Decision Tree Learning library designed to be flexible, easy to use, fast, and effective.
+QuickDT was written by
+[Ian Clarke](http://blog.locut.us/) to scratch an itch during his work on [Moboscope](http://moboscope.com/).
+The initial public release was on 2010-09-21.

 What are the alternatives?
 --------------------------